frankyildiz/Microservices/README.md

 }
 ```

-* Implement unit tests with maven wrapper for only `customer-service` microservice lofranky on `Dev Server`.
+* Implement unit tests with maven wrapper for only `customer-service` microservice locally on `Dev Server`.
 Execute the following command under the `microservices-customers-service folder`.

 ``` bash
 ../mvnw clean test